Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 We conclude with a review of the geometric origin of the recursion relations above, following \cite{Mir07a} and \cite{ABCGLW}.
 In both hyperbolic and combinatorial context, the recursions arise from a recursive computation of the constant function $1$ on the respective models of the moduli space, which is then integrated against the Weil--Petersson volume form, the Kontsevich volume form, or the Dirac delta measure supported on the lattice points, respectively.
 Because the recursion is independent of the chosen measure, this also explains why the kernels for the Kontsevich and Norbury volumes coincide: the only difference lies in the measure, which merely converts integrals into sums.

 A key ingredient in the integration process is the compatibility of all three measures with respect to cutting and gluing operations.
-In the continuous recursions, the integral $\int_0^{+\infty} d\ell \, \ell$ is interpreted as an integration over all possible hyperbolic or combinatorial Fenchel--Nielsen length and twist coordinates of the internal curve, with the twist integration producing the factor $\ell = \int_0^{\ell} d\tau$.
+In the continuous recursions, the integral $\int_0^{+\infty} d\ell \, \ell (\cdot) = \int_{0}^{+\infty} d\ell \int_{0}^{\ell} d\tau (\cdot)$ is interpreted as an integration over all possible hyperbolic or combinatorial Fenchel--Nielsen length and twist coordinates of the internal curve.
 An analogous geometric interpretation holds in the discrete setting, where only integer lengths and twists are allowed.

 The geometric origin of the recursion kernels is also parallel in the two models.
 One picks a random point on the first boundary component $\partial_1 \Sigma$ of the underlying surface $\Sigma$, where “random” means distributed according to the probability measure induced by the hyperbolic or Strebel metric.
-From this point, one shoots an orthogeodesic.
+From this random point, one shoots an orthogeodesic.
 This orthogeodesic determines a unique pair of pants, and topologically there are only two possible configurations (see \cref{fig:orthogeodesic:behaviour}): \begin{description} \item[\boldmath$B_m$-type:] The pair of pants bounds two external boundary components $\partial_1 \Sigma$ and $\partial_m \Sigma$, together with an internal geodesic $\gamma$. \item[\boldmath$C$-type:] The pair of pants bounds the first external boundary component $\partial_1 \Sigma$ together with two internal geodesics $\gamma$ and $\gamma'$. \end{description}

 The hyperbolic and combinatorial $B$ and $C$ kernels are thus the probabilities, with respect to the hyperbolic or Strebel metric, that the pair of pants associated with a random point on the first boundary component is of $B$- or $C$-type: